When ending a marriage, most people immediately think of divorce. It’s not the only way, however. Annulment is another potential option.

 Yet again, this varies from state to state; some are longer, while others are relatively short.
 For example, Washington has a 90-day wait, though in Oregon it can be as little as 14 days.

 In California, this waiting period for divorce is six months.
 When it comes to annulment, however, there is no such waiting period.
-You are legally separated the day the court rules on your annulment.
+You are legally divided the day the court rules on your annulment.

 This is a big draw for many people.

 Another advantage is that courts often look kindly on people seeking legitimate annulments.
 These may be cases where one party has been misled, lied to, or wronged in one way or another.
-This can lead to favorable rulings for the person filing for an annulment.
+This can lead to favorable rulings for the person filing for annulment.

 This is an important piece to consider.